 This place has its own hotel-run kids' clubs providing hours of fun for your little ones, with different activities planned every day.
 Suitable for children aged 4 to 12.

-These oceanfront junior suites come enhanced with limited sea views.
-They're traditional in style and feature a lounge area, and a balcony or terrace for a bit of outside space.
+These traditionally styled junior suites feature a lounge area, and a balcony or terrace for a bit of outside space.
 Features include air-conditioning and free Wi-Fi.
 Plus you'll get bathrobes, slippers.
-These rooms sleep 3 adults and 2 adults and 2 children until 31st October 2016.
-There's a double bedroom with 1 king-size bed and 1 child-bed.
-Just to let you know from 1st November 2016 these rooms sleep 3 adults.
+These sleep 4 in a double bedroom with 1 king-size bed and 1 sofa-bed.

 Items marked with * incur extra charges which are payable locally